jmcnamara44/netflix-rebuild/README.md

 ## Project Specs

 _A user should be able to see all of the movies Netflix has to offer._
+_Movies should be able to be sorted and filtered by genre, title, or rating._
+_The user should be able to scroll through movie thumbnails on the homgepage left to right based on a specific category of movie._
+_Users should be able to see some brief info on what they want to watch when hovering over the title._

+## Future Project Specs

 _A user should be able to search the Netflix database for movies._
-_Movies should be able to be filtered by genre, title, or rating._
-_Movies should be able to be sorted by genre, title, or rating._
-_The user should be able to scroll through movie thumbnails on the homgepage left to right based on a specific category of movie._
-_When a user gets to the bottom of the page a new list should dynamically appear underneath for them to search through._
+_New titles will appear as the user scrolls down the page._

 ## Setup/Installation Requirements